Wolsey (clothing)

 Wolsey is a heritage British clothing brand founded in 1755, making it one of the oldest existing textile companies in the world.
-The brand sells men's clothing and accessories, including a range of knitwear, socks, underwear and scarves.
-The company holds a Royal Warrant.
+The brand sells men's clothing and accessories, including a range of casualwear, outerwear, knitwear, shirts, trousers, denim, socks and accessories.
+The company has held a Royal Warrant since 1935, awarded by various Kings and Queens.
 Until 2017, it was based in Belgrave, Leicester, England, where it was originally established.
 The company name, adopted in 1920 when R Walker & Sons merged with W Tyler and Sons, is a reference to Cardinal Wolsey.
 'Wolsey' is a registered trademark.